 Children are taught about the way language works through their reading and writing and discuss the differences in spoken language and the written word.
 Specific grammar and punctuation content is assigned to particular year groups and matches the national curriculum expectations from 2014.

 Children learn a range of different spelling patterns set out in our phonics and spelling programmes.
-Click here for the phonic sounds.
-Alongside a structured programme of spelling patterns and rules we teach children to read and spell exception or tricky words in each year group.
+Alongside a structured programme of spelling patterns and rules we teach children to read and spell red words and green words or tricky words in each year group.
 Children are expected to learn particular spellings identified in their own work.

 Handwriting is taught from Reception.
-Cursive handwriting is begun in Reception.
-The main benefit of teaching cursive handwriting from the start is that children tend to reach fluency faster, whereas if they learn to print first and then learn to join up, it’s like learning two different languages.
+Cursive handwriting is begun in Year 3.
 When children are able to join accurately and their writing is consistent in size they will be awarded with their pen license which allows them to write in pen.

 SPEAKING AND LISTENING